Pass 3 — Lowering

 • rule_kinds: Vec<String> — names of the non-fragment rules in declaration order.
 A rule’s RuleKind id is its index here.

 • states: BTreeMap<StateId, State> — every parser state, keyed by id.
-Each State holds a label and a short straight-line program of Ops.
+Each State holds a label and a Body (a sequence of Instr plus a terminating Tail).

 • entry_states: Vec<(String, StateId)> — public entry points, one per non-fragment rule.